 A common or classical migraine involves a sharp or throbbing headache on one side of the head.
 A migraine usually lasts from several hours to a few days and can be preceded by warning signs, such as flashes of light or a visual aura.

-Images of Common and Classical Migraine (1)
+Images of Migraine Headache (1)

 A common or classical migraine involves a sharp or throbbing headache on one side of the head.
 A migraine usually lasts from several hours to a few days and can be preceded by warning signs, such as flashes of light or a visual aura.